 Guest Blogger: Mike Flahaven of Shady Oak Distributing

 Mike Flahaven, of Shady Oak Distributing, is our trusted partner and rep for Vent-A-Hood Ventilation Systems and Range Hoods.
-We invited Mike to share his wisdom and experience with our audience in this three part series on the importance of kitchen ventilation.
+We invited Mike to share his wisdom and experience with our audience in this two part series on the importance of kitchen ventilation.

 As homeowners, many of us either own or have owned an Over The Range microwave (OTR) at some point.
 OTR’s save space and get the microwave off the counter.